-- 1. Any subsidence anywhere in the Subbasin is significant and unreasonable - Minimum threshold = 0 subsidence - Measurable objective = 0 subsidence - 2.
-Any subsidence may impact infrastructure in the Subbasin is significant and unreasonable Map infrastructure locations - Minimum threshold = 0 in mapped locations - Minimum threshold = ? outside of mapped locations - Measurable objective = 0 everywhere - 3.
-Some level of subsidence is acceptable. - Minimum threshold = ? subsidence everywhere - Measurable Objective = 0 subsidence everywhere
+- Any subsidence anywhere in the Subbasin is significant and unreasonable - Minimum threshold = 0 subsidence ( $\pm$ /- 0.1ft to account for measurement error) - Measurable objective = 0 subsidence (+/- 0.1ft to account for measurement error) - 2.
+Any subsidence may impact infrastructure in the Subbasin is significant and unreasonable Map infrastructure locations - Minimum threshold = 0 in mapped locations (+/- 0.1ft to account for measurement error) - Minimum threshold = ? outside of mapped locations - Measurable objective = 0 everywhere ( $\pm$ 0.1ft to account for measurement error) - 3.
+Some level of subsidence is acceptable. - Minimum threshold = ? subsidence everywhere - Measurable Objective = 0 subsidence everywhere (+/- 0.1ft to account for measurement error)

-- Significant and unreasonable: Any subsidence anywhere in the Subbasin is significant and unreasonable (option 1). - Metric: InSAR data - Minimum threshold: No subsidence as defined by an InSAR measurement error of +/-0.1 feet/year, with an option to address long term, slow subsidence - Measurable objective: No subsidence as defined by an InSAR measurement error of +/- 0.1 feet/year, with an option to address long term, slow subsidence
+- Significant and unreasonable: Any subsidence anywhere in the Subbasin is significant and unreasonable (option 1). - Metric: InSAR data - Minimum threshold: No subsidence as defined by an InSAR measurement error of +/- 0.1 feet/year, with an option to address long term, slow subsidence - Measurable objective: No subsidence as defined by an InSAR measurement error of +/- 0.1 feet/year, with an option to address long term, slow subsidence